 Types of invoices

-If you did go to accounting school, you could skip this section.
-But you’re calling was to become a coach, so here’s a bit of Invoicing 101 so you can bill clients correctly.
+Your calling was to become a coach, and you probably aren’t as informed about invoices as an accounting student.
+So here’s a bit of Invoicing 101 so you can bill clients correctly.

-- Final invoice: As the name implies, businesses give this type of invoice to clients after delivering a product or performing a service.
+- Final invoice: As the name implies, businesses invoice clients after delivering a product or performing a service.
 If you offer recurring services, like coaching sessions, you’ll provide a final invoice at the end of the program, not after each meeting.
-It will request the rest of the money owed.
+It will request the balance owed.

-- Proforma invoice: A proforma invoice is a price quote that projects how much your services will cost, so a client knows what to expect.
+- Proforma invoice: A proforma invoice is a price quote that projects how much services will cost so that a client knows what to expect.

 - Interim invoice: Interim invoices break the total cost of a project into smaller bites.
-These invoices are best when the total cost of a project is high and could overwhelm a client.
+These invoices are best when the total cost is high and could overwhelm a client financially.
 Writing several bills for payments makes the service more affordable.

 - Recurring invoice: A recurring invoice covers repeated services.
-This may be the best way to make invoices if you’re a coach who offers several sessions at set intervals and at the same rate throughout a program.
+This may be the best way to make invoices if you’re a coach who offers several sessions at set intervals and at the same rate.

 What your invoice should include

 Even the most basic invoices should tell clients how much they need to pay, where, and when.
-That may sound simple enough, but first-time invoicers may gloss over critical points and not realize it until a client asks for more information.
+That may sound simple enough, but if you follow these steps, you’re sure to do it right.
 Use the following checklist to ensure you include all the essentials in your invoice.

 - Invoice number: This will help you and your clients track how many invoices you’ve issued and paid over time.

-- Company name: Help your clients identify your invoice among other bills.
-Including your business name also reminds them how to spell it on transfers and checks.
+- Business name: Help your clients identify your invoice among other bills.
+Including your business name reminds them how to spell it correctly on transfers and checks.

-- Logo: Make your invoice look as professional and polished as possible by including your logo.
+- Logo: Make your invoice look professional and polished by adding your business’ logo.

-- Customer’s contact information: Include your client’s name and address.
-This will help you tell your invoices apart and adds a level of formality.
+- Customer’s contact information: Include your client’s name, email address, and mailing address.
+You could keep the mailing address info optional, as some clients may not be comfortable sharing it.
+This will help you tell your invoices apart and add a level of formality.
 Having their information attached to the invoice could also help down the road if you need to take legal action on an unpaid bill.

-- Due dates: Ensure your clients pay on time by including the due date on the invoice.
-Be sure to use a realistic date, as clients may need time to make payments comfortably.
+- Payment due date: Encourage your clients to pay on time by including the payment due date on the invoice.
+Be sure to use a realistic date (which could be a week or a month from the invoice’s date), as clients may need time to make payments comfortably.
 Include the issue date so that both parties can track how much time has passed between the issue of the invoice and payment.

-- Description of services and rates: Include line items for each service you provided and make sure the description is crystal clear.
+- Description of services and rates: Include an itemized list of services you provided so the description is crystal clear.
 You can add a quantity column if you provide the same service several times — just multiply the rate for each service by the number of times offered.

 - Taxes: Calculate any applicable sales tax for your client so they can include it in their payment.
 If their coaching sessions are tax deductible, they’ll appreciate having that number in front of them.